Business Rates Enforcement - 2 Routes - Magistrates Court or Civil Court

 (2) A liability order may not be made in respect of any amount in relation to which proceedings have been instituted under paragraph (1) above.’
 [Bold added]

 It is clear that these provisions create two alternative routes for recovery.
-Recovery made by attempted:
+Recovery may be attempted:

 (1) in the Magistrates Court by way of a liability order or, alternatively,